natamleao/natamleao/README.md

 # About me

-I'm a Computer Science student who is still figuring out where Computer Science will take me.
+I'm a Computer Science student still figuring out where Computer Science will take me.

-I'm interested in many different areas — from **algorithms and programming to artificial intelligence, cybersecurity and computer systems**.
-I don't have a single specialization in mind yet, and I'm okay with that.
+I'm curious about many parts of the field — **algorithms, artificial intelligence, cybersecurity, computer systems, networking and programming**.
+I haven't chosen a single specialization yet, and I don't think I need to.

 What I do know is that I enjoy **mathematics, difficult problems and understanding things deeply**.